doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Compilation**: The implementation is mainly inspired of the `dotnet compile` source code which uses the Project Model API to resolve compilation options, output paths, source files, and all compilation assemblies of the project dependencies (other projects or packages libraries).
 Then, options and references are formatted and stored in a `dotnet-compile-csc.rsp` response file.
 Then, this response file is passed as an argument to the `csc.dll` compiler.

 - **Configuration**: We need to pass to the Project Model API the curent configuration `Debug` or `Release`.
 Here we use the configuration under which the main project has been built.
-To do this, we use the Dependency Model API on the main project (we don't want to rely on the main project.json file) to grab its compilation options and then retrieve the configuration.
+To do this, we use the Dependency Model API on the main project (we don't want to rely on the main project.json files) to grab its compilation options and then retrieve the configuration.

 - **Conditions**: Only Resolved Projects (see above) which are not Ambient Projects can be compiled (so all modules and some core projects) and only once per startup because we check if it is not already compiled (e.g as a dependency).
 Then we check all compilation IO (see below) to see if it needs to be compiled.
 Here we do a part of the `dotnet build` job.